 - Worse than Lightroom: in an overall good process of RAW handling, rarely some artifacts are produced, no local corrections (including no red eye fix and no local purple fringing correction -just global-) and that's an important minus - RawTherapee easily interfaces with external programs like the free and powerful GIMP for that, no dehaze though you can do it playing with contrast and curves, just one gradient (you cannot have multiple gradients).

 - Worse than Lightroom: no cataloguing, there is just an image browser.
 No geo mapping or photo book.
 No video support.

-Full color profiles support (monitor, export, really full camera profiles with both ICC and DCP profiles).
+Full color profile support (monitor, export, really full camera profiles with both ICC and DCP profiles).
 Batch export is supported.

 - Worse than Lightroom: no DNG export, no tethered shooting, no JPG export with filesize/megapixel limit, no export with watermark, no comparison among more than 2 images.